Goat meat: Asia

 In Okinawa (Japan), goat meat is served raw in thin slices as yagisashi.

-On the Indian subcontinent, the rice dish mutton biryani and the mutton curries prepared in parts of Uttar Pradesh, Hyderabad and Bihar, use goat meat as a primary ingredient to produce a rich taste.
-Curry goat is a common traditional Indo-Caribbean dish.
-In Bangladesh, West Bengal, traditional meat dishes like kosha mangsho and rezala are prepared using meat from a khashi, a castrated goat with meat that has richer taste and a milder, less gamey flavour.
+On the Indian subcontinent, Mutton biryani and mutton curry are prepared in parts of Uttar Pradesh, Andhra Pradesh, Telangana and Bihar, use goat meat as a primary ingredient to produce a rich taste.
+Goat curry is a common traditional Indo-Caribbean dish.
+In Bangladesh, West Bengal, traditional meat dishes like kosha gosht and rezala are prepared using meat from goats with meat that has rich taste and a gamey flavour.

-Goat meat is also a major delicacy in Nepal, and both castrated (khashi-ko-masu) and uncastrated (boka-ko-masu) goats are sacrificed during Dashain, the largest annual celebrations in the country, as well as on other festive occasions.
+Goat meat is also a major delicacy in Nepal, and goats are sacrificed during Dashain, the largest annual celebrations in the country, as well as on other festive occasions.
 There are many separate dishes, which together include all edible parts of the animal.
-Bhutun is made from the gut, rakhti from the blood, karji-marji from the liver and lungs, and the feet – khutti – are often made into soup.
+Bhutun is made from the intestines and stomach, rakhti from the blood, karji-marji from the liver and lungs, and the feet – khutti – are often made into soup.
 Sukuti is a kind of jerky, while sekuwa is made from roasted meat and often eaten with alcoholic beverages.
 In addition to these dishes, goat meat is often eaten as part of momos, thukpa, chow mein and other dishes in various parts of the country.
-Taas is another popular fried goat meat dish in Nepal, particularly popular in districts of the central region.
+Taasa is another popular fried goat meat dish in Nepal, particularly popular in districts of the central region.

 In Indonesia, goat meat is popularly skewered and grilled as sate kambing, or curried in soups such as sup kambing and Gulai kambing.

+In Filipino cuisine, goat meat, or in Filipino kambing, was cooked in multiple varieties, such as sinampalukan, papaitan, caldereta, kilawin and others.
+It was commonly seen and used in Ilocano cuisine.

+Oceania

+As of 2025, the goat meat industry in Australia was still in its infancy, even though the First Fleet, which brought the first goats to the country in 1788, had had a larger inventory of goats than cattle.

+One butcher told ABC News that year that he did not stock a lot of goat meat.
+Customers often described it as gamey, and not necessarily tastier than lamb; he assumed that a lot of it was purchased for curries.
+Another butcher said that the product was of inconsistent quality, as much of it came from culled wild goats.
+However, a goat producer from western New South Wales said she was often telling people that "there's more to goat than curry", and had started creating goat salami to make goat meat more accessible.
+She was also hoping to see Australians cooking or eating more meals such as goat pies, sausages and steaks.